ruuda/blog/posts/rcl-patch.md

 that I’m building.
 It extends json into a simple functional language that enables abstraction and reuse.
-It also enables modularity for tools that don’t natively support it.
+It’s a more principled approach than templating configuration files, and it enables modularity for tools that don’t natively support it.

 We can express the example from before as follows in RCL: